Omkar-Joshi1995/SparkfundsEDA/README.md

     For your analysis, consider a country to be English speaking only if English is one of the official languages in that country

-    You may use this list: Click here for a list of countries where English is an official language.

 These conditions will give you sufficient information for your initial analysis.
 Before getting to specific questions, let’s understand the problem and the data first.